Kate Stone

-Kate Stone (after marriage, Holmes; January 8, 1841 – December 28, 1907), was an American diarist and community leader.
+Kate Stone (after marriage, Holmes; January 8, 1841 – December 28, 1907), was an American diarist and community leader from Mississippi.
 She was the daughter of a wealthy cotton farmer and slaveholder in the Southern United States.
 She is remembered in American history and literature for her diary, Brokenburn: The Journal of Kate Stone, 1861-1865, edited by John Q. Anderson, which she kept during the time of the American Civil War, printed in 1955, which she kept continuously from May 1861 to November 1865; shorter supplements date from 1867 and 1868.
-Stone died in 1907.

 Early life and education

 Sarah Katherine (nickname, "Kate") Stone was born January 8, 1841, in Mississippi Springs, Hinds County, Mississippi.
 In 1861, the year the war broke out, Stone was twenty years old and a fairly typical example of a Southern belle, seeking to meet the usual expectations of a debutante of Southern society.
 She was one of seven surviving children of the cotton planter William Patrick Stone, who moved the family to Stonington Plantation near Delta, Louisiana, and died in 1855.
 After her mother, Amanda Susan Ragan Stone, became widowed, she purchased and managed the plantation called "Brokenburn", and its 150 slaves; it was located in northeastern Louisiana, not far from the city of Vicksburg, Mississippi.

 She graduated from Stephen Elliott's academy in Nashville, Tennessee.